CursedRock17/F-Drone-Stack/Hardware/README.md

 # Hardware Section and Setup

-Welcome to the mechanical and electrical parts section of the project here you can find the entire process of building a custom drone
+Welcome to the mechanical and electrical parts section of the project here you can find the entire process of building a custom drone.

 ### Parts List